 Key words will be sent home in sets; please can you show your child the words and ask them to repeat what they see.
 This is a short activity and is aimed to build fluency in your child's ability to recall these common words.
-These words will be tested in school on a bi-weekly basis and updated on the following Monday.
+These words will be tested in school on a weekly basis.